Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Import-AzureRmDataLakeStoreItem.md

 ### Example 1: Upload a file
 ```
-PS C:\>Import-AzureRmDataLakeStoreItem -AccountName "ContosoADL" -Path "C:\SrcFile.csv" -Destination "/MyFiles/File.csv"
+PS C:\>Import-AzureRmDataLakeStoreItem -AccountName "ContosoADL" -Path "C:\SrcFile.csv" -Destination "/MyFiles/File.csv" -Concurrency 4
 ```

-This command uploads the file SrcFile.csv and adds it to the MyFiles folder in the Data Lake Store as File.csv.
+This command uploads the file SrcFile.csv and adds it to the MyFiles folder in the Data Lake Store as File.csv with a concurrency of 4.

 ## PARAMETERS